chaotic-aur/packages/.github/ISSUE_TEMPLATE.md

-This issue is about:

-- [ ] Requesting new packages;
-- [ ] Reporting outdated builds;
-- [ ] Bugs or incorrect package parameters;
-- [ ] Security reports.
+Note:

+- We will delete issues not following this template!
+- You can add new information besides the ones required here.
+- You can delete the subsections that are not related to your issue.

-## 👶 For requesting packages
+## 👶 For requesting new packages

-(You should delete this subsection if it's not useful for your issue.)

 - Link to the package(s) in AUR: [put link here](https://example.com)